JoshCap20/python_roku_remote/README.md

 REQUIREMENTS
 ------------
 All requirements for this package are included in the file 'requirements.txt.'

-Installation with pip.
 Must be in /python_roku_remote/
 `pip install -r requirements.txt`

 USAGE